richardkorneisel/react-review/README.md

 ## Requirements

-Work with your instructor to figure out which sections of this review will have the biggest impact on your checkpoint score.
 You are encouraged to work through all of the review material!

 | Exercise | Skills |
 | --- | --- |